LibreSign/nextcloud-behat/README.md

 Given as user :user
 Given user :user exists
 Given sending :verb to :url
-Given set the response to:
 Given the response should be a JSON array with the following mandatory values Given /^set the display name of user "([^"]*)" to "([^"]*)"$/ Given /^set the email of user "([^"]*)" to "([^"]*)"$/ Given sending :verb to ocs :url
-Given the response should have a status code :code Given fetch field :path from previous JSON response Given the response should contain the initial state :name with the following values:
+Given the response should have a status code :code Given fetch field :path from prevous JSON response Given the response should contain the initial state :name with the following values:
 Given the response should contain the initial state :name json that match with:
 Given the following :appId app config is set
+Given /^run the command "(?P<command>(?:[^"]|\\")*)"$/ Given the output of the last command should contain the following text:
-Given /^run the command "(?P<command>(?:[^"]|\\")*)"$/ Given /^run the command "(?P<command>(?:[^"]|\\")*)" with result code (\d+)$/ Given /^run the bash command "(?P<command>(?:[^"]|\\")*)" with result code (\d+)$/
+Given the output of the last command should be empty Given /^run the command "(?P<command>(?:[^"]|\\")*)" with result code (\d+)$/ Given /^run the bash command "(?P<command>(?:[^"]|\\")*)" with result code (\d+)$/ Given create an environment :name with value :value to be used by occ command
 ```

 ## Tips